 Why This Watch Is Important

 Put simply, in 1969 Zenith produced the world’s first automatic chronograph, the El Primero.
-This example, from 1969, and from a limited production run of only 250 ever made.
+This watch, from 1969, and from a limited production run of only 250 ever made.
 It is historic and one one of the rarest and most desirable.
 This is also a true ‘time capsule’ piece, by which we mean it has seen little to no real use and has always been kept in pristine condition.

 Model Ref G 382, Calibre 3019 PHC, Produced 1969 to 1970, Case Number 009E465, making this the 9th production example of only 250 pieces ever made.

-While precisely which manufacturer was first to produce the world’s first automatic chronograph may be open to some conjecture, there is no doubt the Zenith El Primero was the far greater technical achievement.
-A high frequency 36,000 bph, column wheel, automatic chronograph, of integrated construction, with a 50-hr power reserve, and a quick-set date function was quite something!
+Although precisely which manufacturer was first to produce the world’s first automatic chronograph is debatable, there is no doubt the Zenith El Primero was the far greater technical achievement.
+A high frequency 36,000 bph, column wheel, automatic chronograph, of integrated construction, with a 50-hr power reserve, and a quick-set date function was quite something in 1969!
 Not only this, but the El Primero was, and also remains, the only mechanical movement ever able to measure time intervals to within a tenth of a second.
 In fact, the 31 Jewel movement was so advanced and such a technical tour de force, that when in 1988 Rolex decided to upgrade its ageing hand-wound Valjoux Cal.72 movement in its Daytona chronograph to an automatic in 1988, it chose to buy and fit the Zenith El Primero movement.
-Rolex then continued to use this movement until the year 2000 when it finally began to make its own chronograph movements for the first time!
+Rolex then continued to use this movement until the year 2000 when it finally began to produce its own chronograph movements for the first time!

 Following careful timing and calibration in 6 positions, this watch is currently running within +4 seconds per day averaged over 6 positions.
 This is truly outstanding for any watch of this age.
 This movement also has a 50-hour power reserve when fully wound.
 We are therefore more than pleased to offer 12 months’ warranty on this watch movement*.

 The movement is correctly signed Zenith, Swiss Made, with the Calibre number 3019 and 31 Jewels.